kavyasekarsusitha/GA4/README.md

 ```bash
 apptainer exec oras://community.wave.seqera.io/library/trim-galore:0.6.10--bc38c9238980c80e trim_galore --help
 ```
-The option that sepcifies number of cores usage is `-j`
+The option that sepcifies number of cores usage is `-j` or `--cores`

 For paired end reads, `--cores 4` is the sweet spot and alloting more could cause diminishing returns